61,99 €

 4.7

-Table 1.2 Monthly mean air temperatures for several locations (°C)
+Table 1.2 The thirty years based monthly mean air temperatures at several locations (°C).

 J